jkaryampudi/FinTechHomeWorkAssignments/README.md

         a cost-efficient, real-time and
         traceable option.

-* Which technologies are they currently using, and how are they implementing them?
-(This may take a little bit of sleuthing–– you may want to search the company’s engineering blog or use sites like Stackshare to find this information.)
 ## Landscape:
-* What domain of the financial industry is the company in?
 * Ripple primarily falls into finTech doman and payments processing.
 There has been significant development in this area from the last 5 to 10 years.
     *  The main developments are focussing on these key areas
         * Lower transaction fees